The Most Important Things To Do Before Baby Arrives

 I generally bounce out of bed in the morning, no matter how much sleep I got (or didn’t get) – but not so for the last two weeks.
 The tired is here.
 I’m also moving slower, the ground is farther away, and I’m sort of feeling the clock ticking on what’s left of my life as I know it.

 (OK, that’s dramatic, but you know what I mean.
 A new baby changes things – regardless of if it’s your first or your second or your 8th.
 Things won’t be the SAME as they are now.
 That’s always hard for me.)

 One of the things that makes the third trimester go a little faster and distracts me from all the uncomfortable-ness of it is throwing myself into my pregnancy / pre-baby to-do list, especially during the final stretch!

 Knowing I’m getting important things crossed off my third-trimester checklist, things that will make my life easier in the coming months, DOES help a little with the general frustration of feeling like an exhausted hippopotamus, and it helps pass the time until I get to meet my new little babe.
 Plus I want this stuff done before I’m standing there at 3 am wondering did my water just break?
 Or did I just pee a little?

 So what’s on my to-do list for this last few months of my pregnancy?

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-I’ve already cross this item off my list!
 I got on these EARLY in the third trimester this time.
 Last time I made the mistake of waiting till nearer the end to make meals, thinking fresher meals would somehow be better…

 Your husband, older kids, or even a friend who stops by and asks what they can do for you will be 100% capable of getting dinner taken care of if you have it all written down for them.